mightymaxworks/pickleplus/replit.md

   - Critical gaps analysis and resolution
   - Phase-based development progression
 - **Unified Tracking**: All development activities are monitored through the UDD, providing real-time validation and comprehensive status reporting across the entire platform ecosystem.
+- **Pre-Development Protocol**: No development begins until requirements are discussed, confirmed, and integrated into UDD with proper phase planning.

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript